Modern slavery statement

 Internal procedures and policies

 M.P.
 Evans Group PLC has policies on sustainable and ethical business, including the detection, reporting and prevention of modern slavery or human trafficking in the Group or in any of its suppliers or business partners.
+It has established a Jakarta-based modern slavery committee to assist with oversight in this area and during the year members of the Jakarta-based human resources department have carried out estate visits during which they engage with workers on site.
+UK executives continue to visit operational locations throughout the year and the visits provide an opportunity to assess the Group’s own adherence to its modern slavery policies.

 Since its initial statement under the Modern Slavery Act, the Group has adapted its own employment practices to increase the number of workers that are engaged and paid individually by the Group.
 In addition, the Group has a whistleblowing hotline run by an independent provider, accessed by telephone, email, WhatsApp or SMS messaging, which can be used to report any concerns about modern slavery.
+All reports received via the hotline are communicated directly to the UK whistleblowing officer and company secretary.
+To date there have been no reports indicating modern slavery within the Group or its contractors.

 The Group has training material that explains modern slavery and sets out indicators of potential modern slavery.
 This is available in both English and Bahasa Indonesian along with the Group’s related policies and procedures.
 All supervisory staff in Indonesia have received training, and this training information is shared by them with their teams.
 Training on modern slavery is incorporated into the induction material for new joiners.